-Remember these tips to receive the most and best financial aid:
+Tips to receive the most, and best financial aid.

-- Apply Online at WWW.FAFSA.GOV Filing an online FAFSA is the fastest and easiest way to apply for aid.
-The online FAFSA will guide you through the application; click on the “Start A New FAFSA” button on the home page, and follow the directions on the screen.
+Filing an online FAFSA is the fastest and easiest way to apply for aid.
+The online FAFSA will guide you through the application.
+Click on the “Start A New FAFSA” button on the home page, and follow the directions on the screen.
+This year, you will be able to complete the FAFSA on a new app called myStudentAid.

-- Apply Early The FAFSA becomes available on October 1 each year starting with the 17-18 FAFSA.
-Financial aid is awarded on a first-come, first-served basis so students should apply as early as possible to be considered for the most, and best aid.
-Remember to enter UF’s Federal School Code – 001535.
+The 2019-20 FAFSA became available on October 1, 2018.
+Some financial aid is awarded on a first-come, first-served basis, so students should apply as early as possible to be considered for the most, and best aid.
+Remember to enter UF’s Federal School Code—001535.

-- Apply On-Time UF’s “On-Time” deadline to receive the results of your FAFSA from the federal processor is December 15, 2016.
+UF’s “On-Time” deadline to receive the results of your 2019-20 FAFSA from the federal processor is December 15, 2018.
 Apply well before December 15 to ensure that the federal processor has time to analyze and send the results of your FAFSA to UF Student Financial Affairs.
-Apply Every Year

 Every college-bound student should complete the FAFSA because most students are eligible for some form of financial aid including grants, scholarships, loans and work study.
 Last year, UF students received over $500 million dollars in financial aid.